openharmony/docs/en/application-dev/quick-start/arkts-declarative-ui-description.md

     .onClick(this.myClickHandler)
   ```

-- Example of using an arrow function expression for a declaration, which can be used without **this** binding:
+- Example of using an arrow function expression for a declaration, where **this** binding is not needed:

   ```ts
   fn = () => {